 Menomonee Park is one that our family has visited many years ago.
 Upon seeing the lake and the old stone crusher, I remember how beautiful I thought this park was the first time we visited.

-Daily park fees are $4/day per car and $22/day per bus.
+Park admission can be found in the Fees and Admission section of the Waukesha County Parks post here.
 If the park entrance is unattended, then you just fill out an envelope, insert your fee, and drop it in the slot.
 If you purchase an annual Waukesha County park pass and no attendant is present, then you will receive it in the mail.

 Hours are: Sunrise to 10 pm (Year-Round)

-Swimming Hours: closed, but do check the park’s website in season
+Swimming Hours: check the park’s website in season

 We explored the seven group camp sites, which included lots of wide open spaces.
 If you are looking for a shady group campsite, then these might not be the campsites for you unless you bring your own canopies.
 The fire pit areas included stones, most likely quarried from the area.